xvisor/xvisor/README.md

 a monolithic, light-weight, portable, and flexible virtualization solution.

-It provides a high performance and low memory foot print virtualization solution for ARMv5, ARMv6, ARMv7a, ARMv7a-ve, ARMv8a, x86_64, and other CPU architectures.
+It provides a high performance and low memory foot print virtualization solution for ARMv5, ARMv6, ARMv7a, ARMv7a-ve, ARMv8a, x86_64, RISC-V, and other CPU architectures.

 Xvisor primarily supports Full virtualization hence, supports a wide range of unmodified Guest operating systems.
 Paravirtualization is optional